-- (a) the removal of graffiti; or - (b) work related or incidental to the work mentioned in paragraph (a); or - (c) other work related to or incidental to the clean up of public places whether or not it relates to the removal of graffiti.
+- (a) the removal of graffiti; or - (b) work related or incidental to the work mentioned in paragraph (a); or grant bail includes, for a court, enlarge the bail.

+(c) other work related to or incidental to the clean up of public places whether or not it relates to the removal of graffiti.